bitcoin/bitcoin/contrib/containers/README.md

 This directory contains configuration files for containerization utilities.

 Currently two Docker containers exist, `ci` defines how Dash's GitLab CI container is built and the `dev` builds on top of the `ci` to provide a containerized development environment that is as close as possible to CI for contributors!
+See also [Dash on Docker Hub](https://hub.docker.com/u/dashpay) i.e. for the [dashd container](https://hub.docker.com/r/dashpay/dashd).

 ### Usage Guide